Employment lawyers generally handle disputes and lawsuits that are related to the workplace and affect the employer-employee relationship.

 Employment lawyers also have the opportunity to work a diverse range of clients – organizations of all trades and industries employ people and require counsel.

-Working with different business and industries allows lawyers to be better-rounded and more experienced in handling industry-specific situations.
+Working with different businesses and industries allows lawyers to be better-rounded and more experienced in handling industry-specific situations.
 The ever-changing scenarios of their cases keep employment lawyers interested in their work even after years of practice.
-There is always opportunity for growth.
+There is always an opportunity for growth.

 However, the highly personal nature of their cases can also be disheartening to some employment lawyers.
 Employment lawyers often have to deal with termination cases.

 The litigation or negotiation process can turn out to be difficult and confrontational.
-Lawyers usually have to impose into the personal lives of their clients and other parties, which can be unpleasant.
+Lawyers usually have to impose on the personal lives of their clients and other parties, which can be unpleasant.